Home > Best Time to Visit Lisbon

 - All Saints Day – November 1 is All Saints Day, a national holiday to honor the dead, and a day many locals take advantage of to recover from the night before.
 Similar to Halloween, children go out in the morning knocking on doors asking for the “bread of God.”
 Many Portuguese honor the dead by cleaning and placing flowers on graves of loved ones.

-- Web Summit – One of the world’s top technology conferences, this tech event draws some 50,000 to Lisbon over four days in early November, November 4-7 in 2019.
+- Web Summit – One of the world’s top technology conferences, this tech event draws some 50,000 to Lisbon over four days in early November.
 Past speakers have included president of Microsoft Brad Smith, CEO and co-founder of Pinterest Ben Silbermann and CEO and founder of Medium, Ev Williams.

 - Lisbon & Sintra Film Festival (Leffest) – This is one of Portugal’s main film festivals, featuring film exhibitions from across the globe.
-Held for a week in mid- to late-November (2019 dates TBA) attracts famous actors and filmmakers in addition to hosted workshops, masterclasses and art exhibitions.
+Held for a week in mid- to late-November attracts famous actors and filmmakers in addition to hosted workshops, masterclasses, and art exhibitions.

 Lisbon in December